Marker Logo

 Topics.
 This historical marker is listed in these topic lists: EducationSports.
 A significant historical month for this entry is May 1903.

 Location.
 44° 30.405′ N, 89° 7.863′ W. Marker is in Iola, Wisconsin, in Waupaca County.
-Marker is on South Main Street (County Route G) 0.1 miles south of State Street (Wisconsin Highway 49), on the right when traveling south.
+It is on South Main Street (County Route G) 0.1 miles south of State Street (Wisconsin Highway 49), on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: Approx 140 South Main Street, Iola WI 54945, United States of America.
 Touch for directions.

 Iola’s Dr. Loope Marker image.
 Click for full size.

-Photographed By Paul Fehrenbach, October 23, 2014
+Photographed by Paul Fehrenbach, October 23, 2014

 3. Iola’s Dr. Loope Marker